juto-shogan/cvsorter_backend/backend/README.md

 * **Authentication (`/api/auth`)**:
     * `POST /api/auth/register`: Register a new user.
     * `POST /api/auth/login`: Authenticate user and return a JWT.
-    * `GET /api/auth/me`: Get current authenticated user's profile.
+    * `GET /api/auth/me`: Get the current authenticated user's profile.
 * **CV Management (`/api/cvs`)**:
     * `POST /api/cvs/upload-cv`: Upload a new CV file and save its metadata.
     * `GET /api/cvs`: Fetch all CVs for the authenticated user (with filtering/pagination).